aneagoie/rangle-react-training-slides-2016/src/content/introduction.md

 ---

 ## I Already Know Angular, Why Do I Need React?
+....You don’t!

 Angular is to React as a Kitchen is to an Oven
-- Facebook, Instagram, Netflix love
+- Facebook, Instagram, Netflix love React
 - React Native + Server Side React

+...at the end of the day, choose the right tool for the job

 ---